They’re everywhere now.

 Stock photo websites are popping up left, right, and centre.

-They’ve become super popular, mainly because as a business owner, you don’t typically want to use the same photos everybody else is getting off of sites like Pixabay.
+They’ve become super popular, mainly because as a business owner, you don’t typically want to use the same photos everybody else gets.

 Generally stock photo sites offer memberships or sell their photos on their site.
 And almost all of these types of websites are created by entrepreneurs.
 Also, they generally offer free stock photos as their lead magnet.